-The reconciliation of adjustments and provisions regarding exposures impaired is provided in the Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2010, in explanatory note no. 24 "Impairment of loans and advances".
+The reconciliation of adjustments and provisions regarding exposures impaired is provided in the Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2011, in explanatory note no. 19 "Amounts due from banks" & note no. 24 "Amounts due from customers", in part on impairment of loans and advances.